This Tonic:Dominant relationship gives rise to the basic functionality of music harmony.

 Like an orchestra playing in in tune and in time together, this Well-Tempered Climate Accord enables the carbon-contraction-budget to be ‘created and performed’ at whatever rate (or in whatever key) that science requires; in other words as a complete UNFCCC-Compliant 'event' (vide Adair Turner UK Climate Act).

 So the primary purpose of Well-Tempering the 'C&C' Climate Accord is practical.
-It is so that any convergence rate to equal per capita rights that may be negotiated, remains a self-structuring and self-limiting function of the global contraction-rate that the science requires.
-The stringularity law applies to this as double the rate halve the weight.
+It is so that any convergence rate to equal per capita rights that may be negotiated, remains a self-structuring and self-limiting function of the global contraction-rate that the precautionary policy requires.
+The stringularity law is simply double the rate halve the weight.

 The Pythagorean Comma gives the derivation of 'Phi'